-between the Chairs, between the Chief Executives, 1 2 working with the Department to try and shape and -I can't think of a word, I can't remember the word, 3 4 sorry - to shape and basically create the pathway for 5 some of that change to take place.
-So an example for 12:02 us in the Southern Health and Social Care Trust would 6 7 be, vesterday the Permanent Secretary announced the 8 consolidation of emergency general surgery into Craigavon Area Hospital and it will no longer now be 9 provided in Daisy Hill Hospital.
-We have gone through 10 12:02 11 a programme of work over the last two years to put in 12 temporary measures, to go out and consult, to engage 13 locally with political reps and the community to get us 14 to the point that that is the safest way to deliver So that decision by the Permanent 15 that service.
-12:03 16 Secretary yesterday is to be very welcomed. those kind of decisions that are needed to help effect 17 18 the change for the delivery of health and social care.
-19 92 Q. The Panel have heard reference to Bengoa from other witnesses as well, you mentioned yourself it is eight 20 12:03 years ago, and arguably the landscape has changed 21 22 considerably both with Covid and post-Covid, do you 23 think there is the potential for Bengoa to perhaps be 24 slightly out of date and the need then for fresh eyes 25 on a way of approaching health care services should a 12:03 minister come into post?
-26 27 Α. The premise within Bengoa doesn't change.

-need for significant change in how we deliver health

-and social care without a doubt.
+1 between the Chairs, between the Chief Executives, 2 working with the Department to try and shape and - 3 I can't think of a word, I can't remember the word, 4 sorry - to shape and basically create the pathway for 5 some of that change to take place.
+So an example for 12:02 6 us in the Southern Health and Social Care Trust would 7 be, yesterday the Permanent Secretary announced the 8 consolidation of emergency general surgery into 9 Craigavon Area Hospital and it will no longer now be 10 provided in Daisy Hill Hospital.
+We have gone through 12:02 11 a programme of work over the last two years to put in 12 temporary measures, to go out and consult, to engage 13 locally with political reps and the community to get us 14 to the point that that is the safest way to deliver 15 that service.
+So that decision by the Permanent 12:03 16 Secretary yesterday is to be very welcomed.
+It is 17 those kind of decisions that are needed to help effect 18 the change for the delivery of health and social care.
+19 92 Q. The Panel have heard reference to Bengoa from other 20 witnesses as well, you mentioned yourself it is eight 12:03 21 years ago, and arguably the landscape has changed 22 considerably both with Covid and post-Covid, do you 23 think there is the potential for Bengoa to perhaps be 24 slightly out of date and the need then for fresh eyes 25 on a way of approaching health care services should a 12:03 26 minister come into post?
+27 Α. The premise within Bengoa doesn't change.
+There is 28 need for significant change in how we deliver health 29 and social care without a doubt.
 As to what that might